 Summer Camps are Available for Pre K – 8th Grade

-2021 Summer Camp Program sponsored by the Aurora Cooperative, Hamilton Telecommunications and Pinnacle Bank
+2022 Summer Camp Program sponsored by the Aurora Cooperative, Bosselman Enterprises, Frank M. & Alice M. Farr Trust, Hamilton Telecommunications and Pinnacle Bank

 The Edgerton Explorit Center’s Full “STEAM” Ahead summer camp program feature engaging curriculum and great instructors who make every day exciting and new.
 Camps include daily play in the Explorit Zone.
 Whether your child wants to experiment in our kitchen, learn how to ride horses, fly a plane, be a superhero or learn about sports science and even one-on-one instruction, the Edgerton Explorit Center has the perfect camp for you!

 Camp fee vary depending on the camp/camps you chose.
 Edgerton members qualify for a discounted fee.
 Scholarships available based on financial need.
 If your student qualifies for the Free and Reduced Lunch Program at their school, they may be eligible to attend a summer camp free of charge due to support from our corporate sponsors.
 Please contact Mary Molliconi at 402-460-0925 or at email@example.com.
 You can also fill out the scholarship form at www.edgerton.org/scholarship.

 Camp registration opens April 1st, 2022.
 Registration forms and information are available at www.edgerton.org/camps.
 If you have questions or would prefer to register by phone please call (402) 694-4032.

 Children must be within the grade range for each camp before camp begins.
 Please contact us at 402-694-4032 if you have any questions about the grade requirement for a camp.

 Camps are taught by trained and experienced educators.
 All museum staff have undergone background checks.

 Scheduling and Refunds